Yale University

 Other Initiatives

-• Published a scoping review protocol looking into evidence on HIV risk and vulnerabilities in the context of humanitarian crises (March 2022).
-The scoping review is currently being conducted.
+• A scoping review of evidence on HIV risk and vulnerabilities in the context of humanitarian crises.

-• Launched the HIV/AIDS in Humanitarian Crises Newsletter that highlights pertinent research news, events, publications, resources, and opportunities.
+• HIV/AIDS in Humanitarian Crises newsletter that highlights pertinent research news, events, publications, resources, and opportunities.

-• Mantain an electronic library, a working repository updated periodically and available to the public with links to event slides, recordings, references, and other resources that support the conduct of HIV/AIDS, mental health, and substance use-related research and practice in humanitarian settings.
+• A Zotero electronic library that serves as a working repository available to the public with links to event slides, recordings, references, and other resources that support the conduct of HIV-related research and practice in humanitarian settings.

-• Conduct a rapid review of ethics of HIV research in humanitarian settings.
+• A review of ethical considerations in conducting HIV-related research in humanitarian settings.

-• Discuss research ideas and funding opportunities to support research addressing HIV/AIDS and associated comorbidities in humanitarian settings.
+• Discussion of emerging issues and funding opportunities to support interdisciplinary research addressing HIV and associated comorbidities in humanitarian settings.